darinz/ML/practice-1/p2/solution_p2.md

 **Correct answers:** (a)

+**Explanation:**

+**Irreducible error** is the fundamental uncertainty in the data that **cannot be eliminated** by any model, no matter how sophisticated.
+This error represents the inherent noise or randomness in the data generation process.

+**Key characteristics:**
+- **Independent of model choice** - no algorithm can reduce this error
+- **Represents data uncertainty** - comes from measurement errors, natural variability, or missing information
+- **Lower bound on performance** - sets the theoretical limit for model accuracy

+**Examples of irreducible error:**
+- Measurement noise in sensors
+- Natural variability in biological systems
+- Unpredictable external factors affecting the outcome

+**Why other options are incorrect:**
+- **(b)** Overfitting error can be reduced with regularization or more data
+- **(c)** Underfitting error can be reduced with more complex models
+- **(d)** Not all errors are irreducible

 **2. What is the general model for $P(Y = 1|X = x,\theta)$ in logistic regression, where $X = (X_0, X_1,..., X_n)$ is the features, $Y$ is the predictions, and $\theta$ is the parameters?
 Assume that a bias term has already been appended to $X$ (i.e., $X_0 = 1$).**
 *   (a) $P(Y = 1|X = x, \theta) = \frac{1}{1+e^{-\theta^T x}}$
 *   (b) $P(Y = 1|X = x, \theta) = \theta^T x$